 Can be acute or chronic, intentional, or accidental.

-Typically presents with components of GI, constitutional, and/or cardiovascular symptoms.
+Typically presents with components of gastrointestinal, constitutional, and/or cardiovascular symptoms.

 Diagnosis is based on symptoms and laboratory data.
-At therapeutic digoxin doses (0.6-1.2 nanomol/L [0.5 to 0.9 nanograms/mL]), the ECG typically shows PR-interval prolongation and a scooped ST segment.
-In overdose, ECG also shows signs of increased automaticity (PVCs), AV nodal blockade, and slowed ventricular response.
+At therapeutic digoxin doses (0.6 to 1.2 nanomol/L [0.5 to 0.9 nanograms/mL]), the ECG typically shows PR-interval prolongation and a scooped ST segment.
+In overdose, ECG also shows signs of increased automaticity (premature ventricular contractions), atrioventricular nodal blockade, and slowed ventricular response.

 Treatment includes digoxin-specific antibody fragments and supportive care.
 Lidocaine and phenytoin can be used for cardiac dysrhythmias when antibody fragments are unavailable.